nightroman/FarNet/GitKit/README.md

 [Contents]

-This panel shows branch commits.
+This panel shows branch or path commits.
 Commits are shown by pages of `CommitsPageLimit`, see [Settings](#settings).

-The panel is opened from the branches panel or for the head branch by
+The panel is opened from the branches panel or by the command

 ```
 gk:commits
 ```

+Parameters

+- `Path=<string>`

+    Tells to show commits including the specified path.
+The path is either full or git path, i.e. relative to the repository root.
+Use "?" for the panel cursor file or directory.

+    If this parameter is omitted then the head branch commits are shown.

 Keys and actions